lios67/splice_snapshot/README.md

 - FFmpeg is included—no extra install needed!
 - Supported on Windows 64-bit and Linux 64-bit only.

+## Use Cases
+- **Video Analysis**: Extract frames every x seconds to study motion in wildlife footage.
+- **Motion Analysis**: Extract frames every x seconds to study motion in realworld footage or animations.
+- **Thumbnails**: Grab frames every x seconds to pick the perfect YouTube thumbnail.
+- **GIF Creation**: Pull frames every x seconds from a funny clip for a quick GIF.
+- **Education**: Use frames every x seconds to teach physics with a dropping ball video.
+- **Art**: Collect frames every x seconds for a nature-inspired collage.

 ## Notes
 - Frames are saved temporarily and cleared when you pick a new video.
 - Ensure your video file is in a supported format (e.g., MP4, AVI).